porrey/Razor-Tools/README.md

 ![](https://github.com/porrey/Razor-Tools/raw/master/Images/Mvc.RazorTools.FontAwesome-64.png)

 ### Overview
-Use Font Awesome icon in your views with a fluent API. referenc your FOnt Awesome package or download and install the files locally.
+Use Font Awesome icon in your views with a fluent API. referenc your Font Awesome package or download and install the files locally.
 For more information see the documentation in the repo Wiki pages: [documentation](https://github.com/porrey/Razor-Tools/wiki/RazorTools-Font-Awesome)
 ### Install
 To install use the .NET CLI